-Australia is a highly successful multicultural country with an orderly immigration system underpinned by its skilled immigration intake.
+Australia is a highly successful multicultural country with an orderly immigration system underpinned by its skilled migration intake.
 The 2021 Census indicates that more than half of Australians are either first or second generation immigrants.
 The largest group of immigrants were born in the UK, closely followed by those born in Asia.
 Reflecting this diversity, 15 per cent of staff in the Australian Public Service (APS) are from a non-English speaking background (NESB).

-However NESB staff hold only 7 per cent of Senior Executive (SES) positions (Australian Public Service Commission, 2022).1 Similar patterns of under-representation are evident for staff with a disability who make up around 4.7 per cent of the APS and hold 4.2 per cent of all SES positions.
+However, NESB staff hold only 7 per cent of Senior Executive (SES) positions (Australian Public Service Commission, 2022).1 Similar patterns of under-representation are evident for staff with a disability who make up around 4.7 per cent of the APS and hold 4.2 per cent of all SES positions.
 Women make up around 60 per cent of all APS employees and hold just over half of all SES positions.
-Similar to the APS, women and minorities are underrepresented at the higher echelons of the US Federal civil service (Choi (2011) and Marvel (2021)).
+Indigenous staff make up around 3.5 per cent of the APS, slightly more than their share in the general population, but hold only 1.4 per cent of SES positions.2 Similar to the APS, women and minorities are underrepresented at the higher echelons of the US Federal civil service (Choi, 2011; Marvel, 2021).